ImperialDesSoc/handbook/source/assessment.rst

 .. important:: SQTs must be taken at Imperial College London.
 The College cannot make arrangements for them to be taken abroad.

-More SQT information: Appendix E – Schemes for the Award of Honours on p60
+.. todo:: There is a link missing for: More SQT information: Appendix E – Schemes for the Award of Honours

-.. todo:: insert link for appendix

 Retaking a Year
 ===============